Sand-jrd/App_flx_var/README.md

 3. Click on the image with your mouse to position the aperture(s)

-4. Example of plot produced below &darr
+4. Example of plot produced below ↓

 ![exemple](demo.png)